 History of the Acropolis of Lindos

-Lindos flourished in archaic times under the rule of the moderate tyrant Cleobulus during the 6th century BC, who is considered one of the Seven Sages of Greece.
+Lindos flourished in archaic times under the rule of the moderate tyrant Cleobulus, considered one of the Seven Sages of Greece, during the 6th century BC.

 The construction and reconstruction of the acropolis continued during the Roman and Byzantine eras, leaving traces to this day.

 As Christianity was rising, ancient temples were converted to Christian churches.
 What remains today are the Castle of the Knights of St. John, which was an expansion of earlier Byzantine fortifications.